aleksieiev-o/webapp-contacts/README.md

   ```

 - It will be created three docker images with database, backend and frontend parts in the container with name `webapp-contacts`.

+P.S.
+When the container is built using GitLab, the variables defined in the repository will be used.
+However, some variables from the .env file will not be used.

 ---